 Working outdoors on an aerial lift can be a challenging and often risky business.
 Even with today’s fall prevention and arrest safety equipment, accidents and fatalities can occur.
 That’s why operator safety should always be the #1 priority on an aerial lift job site.
 Above-ground work presents enough hazards in favorable weather conditions.
-During the winter, the list of risk factors greatly increases.
+During the winter, the list of risk factors greatly increases, which is why you should consider these winter safety tips for employees.

 The first hazard to contend with is the cold temperatures.
 Even when dressed for cold weather, freezing temperatures can impact the ability to work safely.
 Hands can still get cold while wearing gloves.
 Strong winds can increase the chill factor, making the air seem colder than it is.
 Working long shifts in cold weather can cause operators to lose focus.
 Any way you look at it, cold weather does not enhance safety.